ashwiniAdsule/Snake-Game/README.md

 # Snake-Game
 Snake loses it's length When:
-  It touch the edges of squre.
+  It touch the edges of squre or touch itself.
-  It touch itself.

 Play and Enjoy!!!